The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 He spun her around.

 “You’re back!
 You’re back!”
-Then he dropped her to her feet, held her at arm’s length, and looked at her, beyond her green eyes and the flowing blond hair.
+Then he dropped her to her feet, held her at arm’s length, and took her in—the armor, the sword, the whole of her.
 “What on Vael are you wearing?”

 Then he looked up and saw four others, similarly dressed.